kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 Analysis, or Predicate Logic, but that's okay; I'm not spending 5 years doing a PhD in that.
 I wished I had known that earlier, because the toxicity of people trying to put me down, especially in my first year of my PhD, really took a hit on my self-confidence.
 Thankfully, it's gotten better since then, and I've stuck it out, anyways.
-And continuing along has made me realize that if I have a continued desire to do this, and I put in the work, I *can* do it, peoples opinions be darned.
+And continuing along has made me realize that if I have a continued desire to do this, and I put in the work, I *can* do it, people's opinions be darned.
 Maybe they had hoped I would get frustrated and just drop out, so they could validate their expectations of me.
 - I've often been asked how I find things, but it's my superpower.
 I've learned to do more with less.
 But it isn't something that we calibrate for in grad school admissions; someone who is creative and resourceful.
 But those are powerful qualities for budding